 Defensive Interval Ratio Example

-Suppose that a company currently has $40,000 in cash, $10,000 in accounts receivable and has $20,000 worth of available for sale securities.
-We also learn that the company has $300,000 in annual operating expenses and incurs $25,000 in annual depreciation.
+Suppose that a company currently has $40,000 in cash, $10,000 in accounts receivable, and $20,000 worth of available for sale securities.
+The company has $300,000 in annual operating expenses and incurs $25,000 in annual depreciation.
 What is its defensive interval ratio?

+Thank you for reading CFI’s explanation of the defensive interval ratio.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To learn more about related topics, check out the following resources:
+To learn more about related topics, check out the following CFI resources: